EMCarlos/EMCarlos/README.md

 ### About me

+- :palm_tree: I was born and raised near beautiful beaches, and the one on the right is a special little spot.
 - :point_up: My beginnings where in Python and my first full project was [HealthySkin](https://www.healthyskinaruba.com).
 - :zap: I’m currently learning more about Full-Stack Development (MERN Stack) at [OdinProject](https://www.theodinproject.com/).
 - :soccer: I’m currently working @ [Librodepases](https://librodepases.com).